aistairc/PinSout/README.md

 # Introduction
 In general, the procedure for creating a 3D model has five steps that are Data Segmentation, Componenets separation, Surface generation, Components assembling and Alignment.
 In the process of creating a 3D model manually, high time-consuming and labor-intensice tasks occur.
 We think "How can make the process quickly and easily?".
 So, we are starting a project to automatically generate 3D model from raw point data.

 In this project, we create the three steps that are Semantic Segmentation, Polygonization and Featurization.
-These three steps automaticaly chnged the process of maually building 3D model.
+These three steps automatically changed the process of maually building 3D model.

 The three steps produce the following result:
 1. Semantic Segmentation - Classify sematntics from point